Nmedia - Fotolia

 "Customers need infrastructure, and they need the product maintained and rolled out," Raschke said.
-"These product planning activities don't tend to be Agile.
+"These product activities don't tend to be Agile.
 They tend to be Waterfall-ish.
 After the outlines are established, it can branch out into one or the other or a bit of both."

 Not every opinion has value

 Sadly, Agile processes cannot include every voice and give each idea equal weight.
 At some point, you have to make a decision and move forward.
 Without hard decisions, Agile can easily turn into eternal software development.

 "Agile tends to think, 'We can do it because we have inclusion by the right people.'
 That's where Agile becomes cyclic and goes on forever," Chhabra said.

 So what's the ticket to Agile success?
 It's leadership that guides the process without it turning into a free for all.